Functional Decor Makes Your Home Both Efficient and Attractive

 18. Wrap Your Daily Bread with Style

-A reusable honeycomb-patterned beeswax bread wrap is the perfect way to dress your fresh loaf of bread you bring home from the market or local grocer.
-It’s a fun and reusable way to keep bread fresh and easily accessible on your countertop.
+A reusable beeswax bread wrap is the perfect way to dress your fresh loaf of bread you bring home from the market or local grocer.
+It’s also a perfect way to store your homemade bread.
+It’s a fun and sustainable method to keep bread fresh and easily accessible on your countertop.

 Why not keep your bread in the plastic/papery container it came in from the store?
 Because that won’t reliably keep it soft and fresh for long.
 Case in point: as I write this, I am struggling to saw off a slice of the Italian loaf I recently purchased since its plastic bag split a couple of days ago.
 That let in all kinds of air to harden it and even though I can still dip it in soup to sufficiently soften, it’s a challenge to cut.
 Had I wrapped it in a reusable bread bag, problem could have been avoided!